-We offer youth and young adults between the ages of 8 and 24 the opportunity to camp, learn, and explore in an immersive natural setting.
+We offer youth and young adults between the ages of 8 and 24 the opportunity to camp, develop outdoor skills, and learn about nature in an immersive forest environment.
 Youth are given a balance of structured learning time and space for reflection and fun.
 Instruction, food, and camping equipment are all included in the cost of the program.

 "I learned that nature gives to us a lot more than we think and that people should be more aware of that.
 Like the trees have many roles that are beneficial not only to themselves, but their environment and all of us.
-Some things they do are filter our air, provide oxygen, give shading, and provide structure in the floor.”LMAF Participant, Age 16, Holyoke High Dean Campus
+Some things they do are filter our air, provide oxygen, give shading, and provide structure in the floor."

 "I think it’s important for young people to have experiences in nature because then they might actually find what they like."